matwerber1/fusion-360-laguna-14bx-bandsaw-log-jig/README.md

 This is my first project with AutoDesk Fusion 360.
 This isn't a great plan (and currently still a work in process).

+## Shoutout

+My *very* first exposure to anything like this was through the really cool Udemy course, [**Fusion 360 for Woodworkers**](https://www.udemy.com/share/101YGAAEITdlpRTHQF/).
+At the time I built this project, I had only made it about ~1/2 through the course and was so excited I had to pause it and go build my own project.
+Highly recommend the course for any woodworker that wants to learn to use 3D modelling software.
+Note - I have no affiliation to the course author and do not receive any form of compensation for this recommendation.

 # Design

 In the photos below, the metal rod represents a 3/4 steel pipe which would have a pipe clamp installed.
 The four holes exist so you can reposition the pipe as log dimensions change.